ayalasher/event-manage-sys/readme.md

 4.GET events  - users get the event list and details posted by the admin 5.PUT events details - section numberofbookings and totalrevenue of the event document are going to be changed 6.GET events details ADMIN - An admin will get the details of events after creation of events and the total number number of bookings
+7.DELETE an event ...
+The admin can delete an event.. the users who had boked are going to be notified of the deletion....
+Thsi feature is going to be added later on after project completion....For starters the event is going to disappear from the events list
+8.PUT...The events details are going to be modified by the admin---users who booked the event wont get a notification ... notification feature going to be done later
+9.book event---The user is goinng to send its ID to the attendes section in the events collection

 -Backend Routes(should be according the steps in the "Controllers" section above )